skip to Main Content

 Takarunga and Whare Toi

-Since occupying Whare Toi in 2003, Depot Artspace has honoured its special relationship with maunga Takarunga.
-On the lower slopes of the maunga, and close to the walking path to the tihi, Whare Toi appears as gateway to Takarunga.
+Since occupying Whare Toi in 2003, DEPOT has honoured its special relationship with maunga Takarunga.
+On the lower slopes of the maunga, and close to the walking path to the tihi, Whare Toi appears as a gateway to Takarunga.

-The kaitiaki of Whare Toi ensure it is cared for and treated with respect by those who take part in creative activities, and that it continues to reflect the mutual kaupapa of Depot Artspace and Tūpuna Maunga Authority; that is, the maunga is sacred and its wairua is cherished.
+The kaitiaki of Whare Toi ensure it is cared for and treated with respect by those who take part in creative activities, and that it continues to reflect the mutual kaupapa of DEPOT and Tūpuna Maunga Authority; that is, the maunga is sacred and its wairua is cherished.

 Takarunga: The History and Use of the Maunga